It depends.

 - Resume a saved referral and access referrals from other employees and locations.

-Each module has a different topic that breaks up the content into thoughtful tasks that help them understand the start and end of each task.
-When we work through our process for creating effective eLearning, we usually create no more than five performance objectives (not learning objectives) unless they’re extremely short.
+Each module covers a different topic, breaking the content into thoughtful tasks that help employees understand the start and end of each task.
+When we work through our process for creating effective e-learning, we typically set no more than five performance objectives (not learning objectives) unless they’re extremely short.

 A self-paced course also helps employees achieve a certain level of expertise.
-That doesn’t mean they become an expert, but it could be a certain level of skills that help them do their job.
-It does more than help employees do one specific task in a system, though.
-A training video might be more helpful for that and is what could be considered microlearning.
+That doesn’t mean they become experts, but it could be a certain level of skills that helps them do their jobs.
+It does more than help employees perform a single task within a system.
+A training video might be more helpful and could be considered microlearning.

-A self-paced course might help employees through the essentials to complete their jobs.
-Or, it could be that a specific role needs to be an expert in which case multiple courses might build different skill levels in each self-paced course.
+A self-paced course might help employees learn the essentials to complete their jobs.
+Or, if a specific role requires expertise, multiple self-paced courses may build different skill levels.

-That’s a lot of stuff that a self-paced course is.
-Being that it can do all that, it’s hard to imagine being less than 30 minutes.
-Well, it doesn’t do all those things in one course, or if it does then each one is likely very short.
+That’s a lot of stuff a self-paced course is.
+It’s hard to imagine being less than 30 minutes because it can do all that.
+It doesn’t cover all those things in one course, or if it does, each one is likely very short.

 What A Self-Paced Course Isn’t

-You may have guessed already or perhaps you just used a bit of common sense that a video alone isn’t a self-paced course.
+You may already have guessed, or perhaps you used common sense: a video alone isn’t a self-paced course.
 Yes, you can go at your own pace: speed it up, slow it down, pause, or whatever.
-Sure a video could cover several objectives but that’s simply not a good practice since it will make a video too long.
+Sure, a video could cover several objectives, but that’s not a good practice, as it will make the video too long.
 That still doesn’t make it a self-paced course, though.

-That’s typically to provide employees with the option of consuming every video about a system all in one place easily or to track watching them all.
-That’s not necessarily a great strategy, but it’s not always bad either.
-It’s not a great example of a self-paced course, either, even though it technically is.
+Typically, this allows employees to easily consume every video in one place and track their progress.
+This strategy is not necessarily great, but it’s not always bad.
+It’s also not a great example of a self-paced course, even though it technically is.

-Even Udemy doesn’t call their type of training a self-paced course or eLearning.
-They simply call it a course or an online video course.
-The reason for them not being considered self-paced courses or eLearning is that there’s no interaction in them.
-Maybe there’s a test or an activity you can do, but there are no drag-and-drop activities and you also can’t have someone perform an activity like you can in a software simulation.
+Even Udemy doesn’t call its training a self-paced course or e-learning.
+It refers to it as a course or an online video course.
+The same thing with LinkedIn Learning: They’re online video courses.
+They are not considered self-paced courses or eLearning because they have no interaction.
+Maybe there’s a test or an activity you can do, but there are no drag-and-drop activities, and you also can’t have someone perform an activity like you can in a software simulation.

-Self-paced courses are also not something you sit back and simply absorb.
-There’s likely a lot of clicking for activities, through software, or perhaps dragging stuff around the screen.
-Yes, you even likely have to click next even though that’s not real interactivity.
-But, it’s not something you passively experience leaning back in your chair watching video after video.
+Self-paced courses are also not something you sit back and absorb.
+You likely click a lot to perform activities in software, or perhaps drag items around the screen.
+Yes, you probably need to click Next, even though that’s not interactive.
+But it’s not something you passively experience, leaning back in your chair watching video after video.

 A self-paced course isn’t a passive learning activity.
 You shouldn’t be able to sit back and watch.

-A self-paced course also does not make an expert out of someone who takes it.
-That is unless the topic is so simple and fine-tuned that it can be mastered in less than 30 minutes.
-Typically a self-paced course has one major goal that relates to the business or department.
-Within that, some objectives help people achieve the ultimate goal to help them perform their jobs better.
+A self-paced course also doesn’t make someone an expert.
+Unless the topic is so simple that it can be mastered in less than 30 minutes.
+Typically, a self-paced course has one primary goal related to the business or department.
+Within that, some objectives help people achieve the ultimate goal of performing their jobs better.

-While a video is not a self-paced course, a self-paced course can include a video or a few.
-Sometimes a video that covers a single goal could be used in a course to teach one task in a process of learning a larger skill.
-But, the video itself is never a self-paced course.
-Or, at least it shouldn’t be.
+While a video isn’t a self-paced course, a self-paced course can include one or a few videos.
+Sometimes, a video focused on a single goal can be used in a course to teach a single task while developing a broader skill.
+But the video itself is never a self-paced course—or at least it shouldn’t be.

-Like I said at the beginning of this post, no course should ever be more than 30 minutes.
-If your content requires a course to be longer than 30 minutes then you’re not breaking up the content sufficiently.
-It’s difficult for anyone to focus for more than 30 minutes on something important they learn for their job.
+As noted at the beginning of this post, no course should exceed 30 minutes.
+If your content exceeds 30 minutes, you’re not breaking it up sufficiently.
+No matter how relevant the content is, it’s difficult for anyone to focus for more than 30 minutes when learning.

-If the content needs more than 30 minutes it should be broken up into topics that make up a curriculum.
-We can spend three hours watching the Lord of the Rings but a self-paced course is a different beast.
-Nobody has to concentrate and understand complex ideas for a movie.
-Yes, there can be complex storylines, but that’s still not comparable to learning.
+If the content exceeds 30 minutes, it should be broken into topics that form a curriculum.
+We can watch The Lord of the Rings for three hours, but a self-paced course is a different beast.
+No one needs to concentrate on or understand complex ideas in a movie.
+Yes, there can be complex storylines, but that’s still not comparable to learning; it’s entertainment.
 When you’re learning something, it’s necessary to concentrate and connect complex dots.

-The level of concentration and cognitive effort when learning something new cannot be compared to entertainment.
-At 30 minutes our brain starts to tune out and we’re likely to experience train brain.
-Then content starts to become forgettable, things blend together, and people get overwhelmed.
+The level of concentration and cognitive effort required to learn something new cannot be compared to that needed for entertainment.
+After 30 minutes, our brain starts to tune out, and we forget; shortly after, we’re likely to experience train brain.
 Then there’s the fact that the more you try to pack in, the less effective anything is.

 Like we always say, nothing is important if anything is important when learning.

 No matter how smart someone is, there are limitations to how much working memory we have.
-As instructional designers, we always have to contend with cognitive load which limits how much we can process at any given time.
-Information has to have time to sink in.
+As instructional designers, we always have to contend with cognitive load, which limits how much we can process at any given time.
+Information needs time to sink in.

 So, that means the main content and most important learning should happen within 20 minutes.
-But, there might be a short video that introduces the importance and WIFM (what’s in it for me) of the content plus a little bit of recap and additional resources at the end.
+However, there might be a short video introducing the content’s importance and WIFM (what’s in it for me), along with a brief recap and additional resources at the end.

-When you figure out the correct goal to focus on, it’s much easier to also focus the content to be shorter.
-It’s all about figuring out that one major course goal and then breaking it into 1-5 performance objectives to meet that course goal.
-Then, just make all the content map back to those objectives.
+When you identify the right goal to focus on, it’s much easier to make the content shorter.
+It’s all about identifying the primary course goal and then breaking it into 1-5 performance objectives to achieve them.
+Then, ensure all content maps back to those objectives.

 Easy, right?

-If you’re still at a loss for how to make your self-paced courses shorter, we have some tips for you!
+If you still need help shortening your self-paced courses, we have some tips for you!

-These tips will help you accomplish this monumental task that you’ve been given when creating training.
+These tips will help you accomplish this monumental task when creating training.

 - Make sure you even need a self-paced course.
-Sometimes performance support, videos, or some other means of training is a better option.
-Or, sometimes training isn’t needed at all and the performance issue is beyond training!
+Performance support, videos, or other training methods are sometimes better options.
+Sometimes, no training is required, and the performance issue is beyond the scope of training.

 - Keep your performance objectives to no more than five.